Behind the Scenes

 April income report was the first one ever, it's from 2012.
 The post was so popular I got encouraged to write more.
 Now I try to share how well the site is doing at least once a year.
-More often if we hit any milestones or if I just happen to be in a reflective mood: 2013, hitting $10000 MRR, 2014, 2015 Q1, 2015, 2016.
+More often if we hit any milestones or if I just happen to be in a reflective mood: 2013, hitting $10000 MRR, 2014, 2015 Q1, 2015, 2016, 2017 and 2018.
 I've also done an interview with Indie Hackers.

 An outline of all the online services I'm spending money on can be found in Running costs for Candy Japan.